Wheat pasted murals are being installed around Coralville this June to celebrate the City’s “Rich History” and “Bright Future”.

 What is Wheat Pasting?

-Wheat paste is an temporary biodegradable glue made from three simple ingredients: flour, water, and sugar.
-You may recognize it by another name: Papier-Mâché.
-Wheat paste is used to create temporary murals by pasting large printed paper rolls to surfaces, such as buildings.
-Wheat past murals tend to fall apart in 3-6 months, but can last longer or degrade faster depending on the weather.
+Wheat paste is a temporary biodegradable glue made from three simple ingredients: flour, water, and sugar.
+Wheat paste is used to create temporary murals by pasting printed paper to surfaces, such as buildings.
+Wheat paste murals are ephemeral.
+They should last for 3-6 months but can last much longer.

 Coralville’s wheat pasting projects are being led by artist Isaac Campbell.